Córdoba CB

-Córdoba CB, also known as Coto Córdoba CB for sponsorship reasons, is a basketball club based in Córdoba, Spain.
-The team plays in the Segunda FEB.
+Córdoba CB, also known as Cajasol Coto Córdoba CB for sponsorship reasons, is a basketball club based in Córdoba, Spain.
+The team plays in the Primera FEB.
 It home arena is the Palacio Municipal de Deportes de Vista Alegre.

 History

 It was founded on 14 June 2022 as the result of the merger of the local teams Virgen del Carmen and Ciudad de Córdoba with the aim to play in the Liga EBA or take the leap to compete directly in the LEB Plata Finally, it was registered in the Primera Nacional.

 Liga EBA (2023-24)

 In 2023, it accepted one of the vacant berths to play in the Liga EBA.
 On May 10, 2024, it achieved the promotion to the Segunda FEB, after finishing first in its group of the promotion playoffs, after beating Movistar Estudiantes B and Fundación Bilbao Basket.

 Segunda FEB

 After the much-missed 1990s, when Cajasur Córdoba fought to be promoted to the ACB league, and the last time a Córdoba club participated in the professional basketball league in 2010, the season 2024/2025 begins in LEB Plata with a clear objective: to remain in the same category next year.